Deconimus/xkcdl/README.md

 ## How to use

 Just run the tool with the path to where you want your comics downloaded. <br>
-Once you've done that, the tool will save a cfg file with the location specified.
+Once you've done that, it will save a cfg file with the location specified.

 For example: